Lake Mburo National Park

 Lake Mburo National Park : Though this is the smallest of Uganda’s savannah national parks, Lake Mburo is a very special and exciting place in its very own right.
 It is clear that the national park gets its name from Lake Mburo which is found within its borders.
 The national park is illustrated by gentle sloped, rolling hills that are characteristic of the Ankole region in which the park is found and vast and beautiful papyrus swamps that border the shores of lake Mburo.

-Other animals include the common Warthog, Dwarf Mangoose, White-tailed Mangoose, Marsh Mangoose, Clawless, Swamp and Spot necked Otters, striped Weasel, Jackals, Bush pig, spotted Hyenas, African Civet, Servals, Aardvark, Leopards, Crested Porcupine and the African wild cats among many others.
-Some of the more elusive Herbivores can be observed at close range from a platform near the ‘Salt lick’.
-At any given time of day, at least 4 different species can be seen enjoying salt at this location.
+Other animals include the common Warthog, Dwarf Mongoose, White-tailed Mongoose, Marsh Mongoose, Clawless, Swamp and Spot necked Otters, striped Weasel, Jackals, Bush pig, spotted Hyenas, African Civet, Servals, Aardvark, Leopards, Crested Porcupine and the African wild cats among many others.
+You can see some of the more elusive Herbivores at close range from a platform near the ‘Salt lick’.
+At any given time of day, at least 4 different species are always enjoying salt at this location.

-The undulating gentle sloped hills that are the trademark of the Ankole Region give one a feeling of serenity and calmness while on a clear sunny day the intense blue of the lake stands out against the backdrop of the lush green of the papyrus swamps.
+The undulating gentle sloped hills are the trademark of the Ankole Region.
+In addition, they give one a feeling of serenity and calmness.
+While there, you can see the intense blue of the lake that stands out against the backdrop of the lush green of the papyrus swamps.
 In some places the Savannah plains dotted with shrubs and acacia trees go on as far as the eye can see.
 This is frankly one of the most remarkably special places Uganda has to offer.

-Needles to say, this Special piece of Uganda is located only 3.5 hours away from the capital city, Kampala along the Masaka-Mbarara Highway.
-Turn left 13 kms after Lyantonde town and a further 8 kms off the highway will get you to the Nshara gate or alternatively you can access the Sanga gate from the Sanga trading centre.
-Both Junctions are clearly marked and it takes 20 minutes to the park Headquarters.
+Need to say, this Special piece of Uganda is located only 3.5 hours away from the capital city, Kampala along the Masaka-Mbarara Highway.
+Turn left 13 kms after Lyantonde town.
+Then, a further 8 kms off the highway will get you to the Nshara gate.
+Alternatively, you can access the Sanga gate from the Sanga trading center.
+Both junctions have clear markings and it takes 20 minutes to the park Headquarters.